High-speed Source-Device-Independent Quantum Random Number Generator on a Chip: Results

-were $R_{rw}$ is the equivalent ADC sampling rate after the pre-processing procedure, which in this case is $2$GSps.
-Notice that even at the lowest tested LO power, $475 \pm 10\, \si{\micro\watt}$, the device can deliver more than $4\si{Gbps}$ of secure random bits.
-Such a chip sensitivity, alongside its passive design, demonstrates the system's power efficiency making it a good candidate for space-like applications \cite{Sidhu2023}.
-This good sensitivity value can be further enhanced using integrated photodetectors \cite{9380443} to eliminate the coupling losses due to hybrid integration.
-Additionally, using integrated optical sources or gain chips butt-coupled to the PIC would reduce the coupling losses due to grating couplers \cite{9380443}.
-These improvements would considerably increase the coupling efficiency by at least fourfold, thus providing the same amount of sensitivity gain.
+with $R_{rw}$ the equivalent ADC sampling rate after the {off-line} pre-processing procedure {digital re-sampling} ($2~\si{GSps}$).
+Notice that even with low $P_{LO}$, $475 \pm 10\, \si{\micro\watt}$, the device can deliver more than $4~\si{Gbps}$ of secure random bits.
+Such sensitivity can be further enhanced with integrated photodetectors \cite{9380443} to eliminate the coupling losses due to hybrid integration.
+Additionally, incorporating integrated optical sources or gain chips butt-coupled to the PIC can reduce the coupling losses associated with grating couplers \cite{9380443}.
+These modifications could increase the coupling efficiency by at least fourfold, which would correspondingly improve the sensitivity by a comparable amount.

-For comparison in \textbf{Fig.} (\ref{fig:HminQtmCls}) the un-conditional quantum min-entropy $H_{\text{min}}(X)$, which upper-bounds $H_{\text{min}}(X\vert E)$, is also reported.
-The gap between the two possesses a decreasing trend with respect to the LO power, reaching $0.191 \pm 0.005$ bit when the latter is set to the maximum tested power.
+For comparison in Fig. (\ref{fig:HminQtmCls}) the un-conditional classical min-entropy $H_{\text{min}}\left( X \right)$, a quantity that upper-bounds $H_{\text{min}}\left( X\vert E \right)$, is also reported.
+The gap between the two possesses a decreasing trend with respect to $P_{LO}$, reaching $0.191 \pm 0.005$ bit when the latter is set to the maximum tested power.
 Since the vacuum state was injected while running the experiments, the latter discrepancy has a straight forward interpretation.
-Indeed, during the calibration procedure the receiver's classical noise is deemed as un-trusted (and thus pessimistically held by the attacker).
-Hence, alongside the $1/2$ quadrature's variance, an extra contribution is present.
-To better picture the fact, in \textbf{Fig.} (\ref{fig:purity}) the state's estimated purity and the associated quadrature's variances with respect to the LO optical power are reported.
+Indeed, when calibrating the receiver, its classical noise was deemed as un-trusted.
+Consequently, there is an additional contribution to the vacuum's quadrature variances of $1\text{/}2$.
+This is exemplified in Fig. (\ref{fig:purity}), where we depicted the state's estimated purity and the corresponding variances of the quadratures $\sigma_{q,p}^2$ relative to the local oscillator power.

-As it can be seen, for increasing $P_{LO}$, the measured purity rises reaching for the maximum LO optical power a value of {$0.883 \pm 0.003$} with {$\sigma^2_q = 0.5317 \pm 0.0013$} and {$\sigma^2_p = 0.5347\pm 0.0013$}.
-Thus, the trend steams from the fact that for increasing LO power, the ratio between the quantum-signal and the classical-noise (clearance) improves.
+As it can be observed, higher levels of $P_{LO}$ corresponds an increase in the purity.
+At the highest LO power, the purity peaks at a value of {$0.883 \pm 0.003$} with {$\sigma^2_q = 0.5317 \pm 0.0013$} and {$\sigma^2_p = 0.5347\pm 0.0013$}.
+Such a trend stems from the fact that for increasing LO power, the ratio between the quantum signal and the classical noise (clearance) improves.